Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 Build a tornado preparedness kit

 before any severe weather warnings so that you have the essentials ready to go in case of an emergency; you will NOT have time to collect these items if a tornado warning is issued for your area.
-Whether you're putting together an emergency preparedness kit for a hurricane
+Whether you're putting together an emergency preparedness kit

 , tornado, or power outage